Transportation Security Administration: Passenger and carry-on screening

-Identification requirements
+Pre-screening

-The TSA requires that passengers show a valid ID at the security checkpoint before boarding their flight.
-Valid forms of identification include passports from the U.S. or a foreign government, state-issued photo identification, or military ID.
-Passengers that do not have ID may still be allowed to fly if their identity can be verified through an alternate way.
+The TSA checks passenger information like name, sex, and date of birth seventy-two hours before departure for any matches on the No Fly List or Selectee List.
+At the checkpoint, passengers 18 and older are required to show a valid ID to be processed by Credential Authentication Technology.
+This is used to match passenger information with their flight reservation and secure flight status without a boarding pass.
+Valid forms of identification include passports from the U.S. or a foreign government, state or tribal-issued photo identification, or military ID.
+Passengers that do not have ID are often still allowed to fly if their identity can be verified through alternate means satisfying a certificate of identity.

 REAL ID requirements

 Passed by Congress in 2005, the Real ID Act established minimum security standards for state-issued driver's licenses and identification cards and prohibits federal agencies, like TSA, from accepting licenses and identification cards for official purposes from states that do not meet these standards.

-Enforcement dates

-Beginning January 22, 2018, driver's licenses or state IDs issued by states that are not in compliance with the REAL ID Act and have not been granted an extension by DHS may not be used to fly within the U.S.

-Beginning May 7, 2025, every traveler will need a REAL ID-compliant license or state ID or another acceptable form of identification to fly within the U.S.
+Implementation has been deferred for two decades by DHS, and enforcement begun on May 7, 2025.